Top 10 Brass Pipe Fittings for Plumbing Use

 Why are these Brass Pipe Fittings popular?

 Polished brass fixtures and fittings have a unique golden color that can sometimes be darker and browner.
 Ask the builder to use genuine brass fittings because some non-brass fittings are coated with a similar paint to make them look like brass.
-When you use these fittings, you can’t expect them to last for a long time because they aren’t from brass.
+When you use these fittings, you can’t expect them to last long because they aren’t from brass.

 Brass is a rare and sophisticated metal used to make many things besides pipe fittings, like tools, antiques, statues, scenes, etc. Pipe fixtures used by builders are made of aluminum, steel, and brass, among other things.